 The protein contents of dried pap samples varied from 9.32 to 11.13 % against the control (9.23%) and were significantly different (p<0.05).
 The highest and lowest values were recorded in ratio 15:20:65 and 0:0:100, respectively.
 The protein contents of these pap samples were in line with the reported values 8.91 to 13.69% by [30] in pap produced from five different varieties of maize consumed in Maroua (Far-North, Cameroon).
 However, the protein contents of these pap samples in this study were higher than protein contents of 7.88 and 6.76 % reported by [31], respectively in maize and millet pap consumed in North Western of Nigeria.
 These values were also higher than the protein content of 2.22 % in yellow pap and 4.48 % in sorghum pap eaten in Nassarawa State of Nigeria [32].
 The higher protein content of akamu samples studied was due to addition of roasted peanut.
 [30] reported that roasted peanuts paste was a good source of protein (35.76 g/100g).

 Carbohydrate contents of pap ranged between 56.51% for sample ratio 15:20:65 to 64.34% for 0:0:100.
 The values of the carbohydrate content in the pap samples collected were significantly different.
 The carbohydrate contents of akamu in this study agreed to the reported values 57.11 to 64.93 % by [22] in millet-egg-soybean hull composite flour.
 The carbohydrate content decreased significantly from sample ratios 15:20:65, 8:20:72, 10:10:80 and 10:20:70 (56.51 to 61.48 %), indicating that as peanut content increased, carbohydrate decreased.
 The carbohydrate content decrease trend in the pap with increasing protein agreed with the findings of [33] resulted in carbohydrate reductions in supplemented maize gruel (akamu).
 This reduction in carbohydrate values was determined by difference.
-Thus, an increase in other components like crude protein, fat, ash and crude fibre would cause a decrease in carbohydrates.
+Thus, an increase in other components like crude protein, fat, ash and crude fiber would cause a decrease in carbohydrates.

 Table 2: Proximate composition of dried pap at varying mixing ratios of peanut, muskmelon and maize (%)